 Use our Wellness Room

 This room (Hayes 261) can be used as a lactation space or as a dedicated to simply breathe, relax, and recharge with no agenda.
-Wellness rooms are also located in 410 Education Building, 309 University Hall, and 162 Huntington Building, 105 Central Hall, 102 Health and Human Services, and 354 Maurer Center.
+Wellness rooms are also located in 410 Education Building, 309 University Hall, 162 Huntington Building, 105 Central Hall, 102 Health and Human Services, and 354 Maurer Center.
 For a map of lactation/wellness rooms on campus, please visit the interactive campus map.

 Reserve the Center Conference Room